-Whether the site will place significant strain on infrastructure, is not able to be fully assessed at this time, additional comment will be provided in due course.
+Whether the site will place significant strain on infrastructure, is not able to be fully assessed at this time, however this is considerably highly unlikely given the potential yield from this rezone request.
 The rezone is not considered to adversely effect natural or physical resources and will be able to integrate with transport networks efficiently.